With Stronger Bones, You Move

 Do not use Teriparatide Injection if you are allergic to any of its ingredients.
 Serious allergic reactions may occur.

-Before taking Teriparatide Injection, inform your healthcare provider if you have a bone disease other than osteoporosis, have cancer in your bones, have trouble injecting yourself, are a child or young adult whose bones are still growing, have or have had kidney stones, have had radiation therapy, have been diagnosed with too much calcium in your blood, are pregnant or thinking about becoming pregnant, are breastfeeding or plan to breastfeed, or have any other medical conditions.
-Tell your healthcare provider about all the medicines you take, especially medicines that contain digoxin.
+Before taking Teriparatide Injection, inform your healthcare provider if you have a bone disease other than osteoporosis; have bone cancer or a history of bone cancer, have trouble injecting yourself, are a child or young adult whose bones are still growing, have had radiation therapy, have a greater risk of getting bone cancer, have been diagnosed with too much calcium in your blood, have or have had a skin condition with wounds caused by too much calcium, have or have had kidney stones, take medicines that contain digoxin, are pregnant or thinking about becoming pregnant, are breastfeeding or plan to breastfeed, or have any other medical conditions.
+Tell your healthcare provider about all the medicines you take.

-Teriparatide can cause serious side effects, including a decrease in blood pressure upon changing positions.
-Dizziness, accelerated heartbeat, or a feeling of faintness may occur, usually within four hours of taking Teriparatide Injection, and typically subside within a few hours.
-You should not use Teriparatide Injection for more than two years during your lifetime.
+Teriparatide can cause serious side effects, including bone cancer, increased calcium in your blood, worsening of your kidney stones, and a decrease in blood pressure upon changing positions.
+Dizziness, accelerated heartbeat, or a feeling of faintness may occur, usually within four hours of taking Teriparatide Injection, and typically go away within a few hours.
+You should not use Teriparatide Injection for more than two years during your lifetime unless your healthcare provider finds that you need longer treatment.

 Injection site reactions can include pain, swelling and bruising.